George Dury: US Civil War disruption

 Dury lost his job teaching when the Nashville Academy closed at the beginning of the US Civil War.

 The Dury family home was often a target for Union soldiers who occupied Nashville from 1862 to the end of the war.
 Soldiers "regularly raided the kitchen - stripping hot bread from the oven and taking milk from the children".
 The Union army billeted soldiers in the Dury home.
 One soldier died of typhoid fever in Mrs. Dury's arms, thinking she was his mother.

 But, Dury continued to paint portraits of both Union and Confederate officers during the Civil War, including Gen. Robert E. Lee.
 It is thought Dury painted the portrait from a sculpture that he had made of Lee.
 The Lee portrait is in a private collection in Virginia.
 A smaller copy painted by Dury hangs in Lee's historic home "Arlington", just across the Potomac River from Washington, DC.

 State of Tennessee commission

 In May 1866, the Tennessee state legislature passed a resolution to pay Dury a $1,000 commission for a portrait of Gen. George H. Thomas, commander of Union forces during the Battle of Nashville.
 The state legislature later commissioned Dury to paint portraits of presidents Abraham Lincoln, who was assassinated in 1865, and his successor, Andrew Johnson.
+Dury also painted a portrait of Reconstruction era Tennessee Governor Parson Brownlow.
+The Thomas and Brownlow portraits were displayed in the state capitol, and were controversial among Confederate sympathizer state legislators, who would often spit on them.